HOLLOW-Ai/sql-projects/seattle_libraries/bronze/silver_planning.md

     OR LEN(lw_cg) = LEN(TRIM(lw_cg))
     OR LEN(lw_csg) = LEN(TRIM(lw_csg))
     OR LEN(lw_ag) = LEN(TRIM(lw_ag))
+;
 ```
 No issues with whitespace.
 Thankfully, the datasets uploaded from Seattle were relatively clean.

+### Changes to be Made
+- Remove `HOTSPOT` from both dictionary and checkout tables
+- Remove `Location` from dictionary when moving to silver table
+- Replace `NULL` values in group and subgroup columns